ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 also have very different runtime properties (one of them even being infinitly recursive).

-There's the another thing: in this case, the implementation is still very much concrete on the type `List`.
+There's another thing: in this case, the implementation is still very much concrete on the type `List`.
 If we want to use sets or vectors instead, we have to work at another layer of abstraction.
 In Haskell, that would be Monoid: